Accessible range slider

 On this specific project we went with Material-UI's slider, but it is still in their beta (lab) phase and it has couple of glitches.
 Soon we are going to replace it with the one I built.

 This range slider is the first library I wrote with accessibility-first mindset.
 That is something that I want to pursue and promote more.
-If you start with basic accessibility and build features around it, it will be much easier than just adding accessibility stuff Similar like it goes with tests.
-I do it myself, too - I get excited about the problem, start hacking, and couple of hours later I have a decent codebase and zero tests.
+If you start with basic accessibility and build features around it, it will be much easier than just adding accessibility stuff when library is complete.
+(Similar like it goes with tests.
+I do it myself, too - I get excited about the problem, start hacking, and couple of hours later I have a decent codebase and zero tests.)

 I started using this example and added more features.
 And I would love to mention a few: